IRS now sending millions more additional stimulus checks

 The latest batch of checks comes as 25 states will soon end enhanced unemployment aid, cutting of millions of jobless workers from $300 in weekly aid two months before the federal funding is due to expire.
 About 1 in 4 people on unemployment will lose their benefits from the early cutoff of jobless benefits, according to an estimate from the Century Foundation, a liberal-leaning think tank.

 Many families continue to struggle with a financial hit to their income since the pandemic, with the unemployment rate standing at 5.8%, or still far higher than its pre-pandemic level of 3.5%.
-A quarter of Americans struggled to pay their household expenses in the previous week, according to a Center on Budget and Policy Priorities analysis of Census survey data from early May.
+A quarter of Americans struggled to pay their household expenses in the previous week, according to Census survey data from May 26 to June 7.
+And almost one-third of households continue to cope with reduced income due to the pandemic, according to a new study from TransUnion.

-- Tune in on Monday at 8 p.m. and 11 p.m.
-ET for "Employment in America: A Shifting Workforce."
-The hour-long CBSN special will offer a deep dive into the state of employment and will include valuable information for job seekers and career changers.
-Download the CBS News app to watch live on your cellphone or connected TV.
+"One spouse may be fine or one partner is fine but the other is seeing an impact" on their income, said Charlie Wise, head of global research and consulting at TransUnion, although he noted that the data show an improvement from a year earlier, when about half of households experienced a loss of income.
+"It'll take a lot to get everyone back to full employment."

 That's prompting some lawmakers to call for a fourth stimulus check.
 More than 20 senators — all Democrats — signed a March 30 letter to President Joe Biden in support of recurring stimulus payments, pointing out that the $1,400 payment being distributed by the IRS won't tide people over for long.